 I should back up a bit and tell you about the boarding process.
 Checking in online on the mobile app was very cumbersome and difficult to get all of the information complete.
-When we sailed, there were lots of documents needs (health and covid docs as well as negative covid tests).
+For our specific sailing, there were lots of documents needed (health and covid docs as well as negative covid tests).
 I think typically the only thing needed would be a copy of your passport and a headshot.

-When you arrive to Canada Place (it is timed check in so everyone does not arrive at once) there are mobile kiosks that take your photo again, check your ID and print you a receipt.
-This gets you to Customs, (you pre clear customs into the USA before you get on the ship.
+When you arrive at Canada Place (it is a timed check-in so everyone does not arrive at once) there are mobile kiosks that take your photo again, check your ID, and print you a receipt.
+This gets you to Customs, (you pre-clear customs into the USA before you get on the ship.
 This means you really do not need to carry your passport at all during the trip.
 I kept mine in the room since it is not a requirement to carry it on you in the USA).

 We knew our stateroom number and found our room, our keys were waiting for us.
 Having a key on you at all times is the most important thing about cruising.
 Pro cruisers have lanyards around their necks.
 We will bring them next time.
 Your room key is needed for ordering drinks (even with the drink package) as well as getting on and off the ship.